noradno/portfolio/README.md

 ## That's it!

-The dashboard will be updated daily from the agreement_info.csv and agreement_disbursement.csv, and the power apps will be updated using the agreement_title.xlsx.
+The dashboard will be updated daily from the agreement_info.csv, agreement_disbursement.csv and agreement_total.csv, and the power apps will be updated using the agreement_title.xlsx.